ONLYOFFICE/onlyoffice-sharepoint/README.md

-﻿# SharePoint ONLYOFFICE integration solution
+﻿# ONLYOFFICE solution for SharePoint

-This app enables users to edit office documents from SharePoint using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).
+This solution enables users to edit office documents from SharePoint using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

 ## Features

-The app allows to:
+The solution allows to:

 * Edit text documents, spreadsheets, and presentations.
 * Co-edit documents in real-time: use two co-editing modes (Fast and Strict), Track Changes, comments, and built-in chat.